 Invasive species: Why do they matter?

-Non-native, invasive species are a problem around the globe.
+Invasive species are a problem around the globe.
 Terms like native and non-native refer to the natural habitat range of a species.
 A non-native species is one that is present in an area outside of its natural range.
 Ecologically, this can have consequences for both the species and the receptive system.
-For example, as plants, insects and animals evolve together, they're in a sort of natural arms race.
+For example, as plants, insects and animals evolve together, they adapt to protect themselves from and compete against the other species in their habitat.
 Plants produce phytotoxins to protect themselves from being eaten, and insects and animals develop enzymes to break these toxins down.

 In the case of plants, invasiveness refers to a plant's ability to dominate and overtake other plants, or cause other ecological or economic harm.
 If one plant has advantages over others, it may be able to out-compete the other species and reach abundances not seen elsewhere.
 Often, a lack of natural local predators is a significant leg up in this arena, though there are many other theories that help to explain the success of invasive species.